Tiberriver256/azure-devops-node-api/project-management/task-tracking/done.md

   - Description:
     - Document PAT, Basic, and OAuth authentication
     - Include code examples for each method
   - Notes: Created comprehensive authentication documentation including main authentication guide, OAuth-specific guide, and security best practices.
 Documentation provides detailed examples for all authentication methods with practical implementation patterns and security recommendations.

+- [x] **Getting Started Guide** (@Jordan, Completed: Mar 22)
+  - Description:
+    - Create simplified guide for Azure DevOps Node API
+    - Include basic setup and authentication examples
+    - Provide links to detailed API documentation
+  - Notes: Created comprehensive getting started guide with step-by-step instructions for setting up a project, authenticating, and using the API.
+Added an API troubleshooting guide and updated the Getting Started section with an index page for better navigation.
+Documentation includes practical examples for JavaScript and TypeScript projects.